Cup-of-Code/pico-w/sensor-examples/P2_Blink/README.md

 # On Board LED Blink Example
-The code turn on/off onboard LED every two seconds.
+The code turns the onboard LED on/off every two seconds.